RuhulAmin3/event-management-system/README.md

 This is a full-stack event management system that allows users to:
 - **Create Events** - Add new events with details, images, and categories
 - **Browse Events** - View all available events in a responsive grid
+- **Search & Filter Events** - Find events by text search and filter by categories
 - **RSVP System** - Users can RSVP to events and track attendance
 - **Manage Events** - Edit, delete, and view statistics for created events